 “We were the wealthiest family in town.”
 He began.
 “Lwow had one of the best Law Schools around and my father was the Dean of Law there.”

 Lwow University – Founded in 1661 the school is the oldest institution of higher education in all Ukraine and was where Alex Kaufman’s father was the Dean of Law.
-In July of 1941 the first Nazi mass executions occurring in Lviv were 40 professors from Lviv University, a group of intellectuals that included Alex’s father.
+In July of 1941 the first Nazi mass executions which took place in the area occurred when 40 professors from Lwow University were taken away and never seen again.This group of 40 intellectuals included Alex’s father.

 Throughout the course of our table talk, Alex Kaufman discussed his past with an ease filled, mild mannered demeanor that was both inviting and shocking.